-NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together using PVA tongue and groove adhesive at the long seams to avoid board separation.
+NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together using Exmore Tongue and Groove adhesive or PVA wood glue at the long seams to avoid board separation.

-STEP 3.
-ESTABLISH A WORKING LINE
+STEP 2.
+ESTABLISH A WORKING LINE: